 The Council decided to self-insure the liability instead of paying for insurance cover following an environmental study that concluded that the risk of contamination of the land is very low.
-A minimum sum of £2m will be retained within Useable Capital Receipts to cover this potential liability.
-These arrangements will be kept under review in 2020/21.
+These arrangements will be kept under review in 2023/24.